The Best Homemade Hot Cocoa Mix Recipe - 5 ingredients

 What does the cornstarch do in hot cocoa mix?

 Cornstarch adds a little body and creaminess to the drink.
 Without it, hot cocoa can taste thin, almost like chocolate-flavored water.
 A small spoonful makes each sip smoother and more like the cozy mugs you'd get from a café.
-I get this brand.
+I get this cornstarch brand.

 Can I use Dutch-process cocoa instead of natural?

 Yes!
 Dutch-process cocoa will give you a smoother, more mellow flavor, while natural cocoa has a slightly sharper bite.
 Both work beautifully in this mix-just use what you enjoy most or have on hand.
+It's the same cocoa powder I use in my homemade chocolate pudding.

 How long does homemade hot cocoa mix last?